dngupta/website/content/project/mina.md

 title = "MINA | Map Indian Archaeology"

 # Project summary to display on homepage.
 summary = "MINA is a public digital Web-based platform that maps Indian archaeology through time and that can enable linking with other dynamic and static geographically-referenced sources of information such as newspapers, journal articles and archaeological reports.
-MINA aims to promote interest in the archaeology of India and neighbouring South Asian countries and facilitate broader collaboration in developing digital tools and technologies for archaeology."
+MINA aims to promote interest in the archaeology of India and facilitate broader collaboration in developing digital tools and technologies for archaeology."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "minaCover.jpg"